PrototypeZone/tech104/tech104lab01.md

 ![](media/image8.png)

-Login and use nano to open hello.c
+Login and use 'nano' to open 'hello.c'

 ![](media/image9.png)

-Alt-y to switch between colour and black and white.
+'Alt-y' to switch between colour and black and white.

 ![](media/image10.png)

-Ctrl-x to save and exit
+'Ctrl-x' to save and exit

 ![](media/image11.png)

-y for Yes
+'y' for Yes

 ![](media/image12.png)